JMiller7334/iOS-Dashboard-App/README.md

 ## Overview

-The iOS Dashboard App is a SwiftUI-based application designed to manage mock metrics for a hypothetical electric company.
+A SwiftUI-based application designed to manage mock metrics for a hypothetical electric company.
 This app utilizes a custom-built RESTful API, deployed on a VPS, to interact with a MySQL/MariaDB database, supporting full CREATE, READ, UPDATE, and DELETE (CRUD) operations.

 The app is integrated with my [Database Dashboard Web Project](https://github.com/JMiller7334/Dashboard-Database-project), sharing the same backend database, creating a data management possibilities across both platforms.